egamr/example-tikrok/readme.md

 ## Creating Your Own Video Social Network in Under 20 Minutes!

-In this tutorial, you will build an MVP of a video social network called Tikrok with a face filter powered by Kaltura with a node.js back end and a javascript front end.
+In this tutorial, you will build an MVP of a social network (aka TikRok) powered by Kaltura.
+Tikrok is a fully functional social network.
+Users can record videos using a built-in face filter, upload them, and browse other users’ videos.

 ![HighLevel](/assets/images/tikrok/HighLevel.png)